Workflow Automation for Small Businesses: A 2026 Guide

 Activepieces digital workflow automation

-Small businesses often run on a mix of apps, but moving data between them often means repeating the same work.
+Small businesses often run on multiple separate tools, but moving data between them often means repeating the same work.
 Activepieces solves that with an automated system that connects tools through simple flows.

 Even simple business automation feels advanced here because the platform blends an intuitive interface with enterprise-level flexibility.
 Non-technical users can drag and drop steps, while developers can create custom workflows in TypeScript when more control is needed.

 The number of integrations, called pieces, already surpasses many competitors and continues to grow every week.
-Current options span CRMs, spreadsheets, chat apps, and AI tools, so it's possible to automate nearly any process.
+Current options span CRMs, spreadsheets, chat apps, and AI tools, so it’s possible to automate nearly any process and connect with your existing tools.

 FAQs About Workflow Automation for Small Businesses